 This laid back mountain town in southern Mexico has a unique draw that often keeps travelers longer than expected.
 Stroll the colorful streets and peak into a few popular shops and cafes and it’s easy to see why.
 We have a list of the top things to do in San Cristóbal de las Casas including where to stay and what to eat.

 San Cristóbal de las Casas has a way of making those traveling through fall in love and often stay longer than expected.
 Packed with culture, cute cafes, amazing textiles, nearby nature and a laidback vibe, it’s easy to see why.

 This colorful town in the Mexican state of Chiapas reminded us a bit of one of our favorite towns in Colombia: Salento, and we knew right away we would have a hard time leaving.

-Whether you’re stopping in San Cristóbal for a few days before crossing the border into Guatemala, or you’re able to spend more time relaxing and exploring, we have a list of the top things to do in San Cristóbal de las Casas.
+Whether you’re stopping in San Cristóbal for a few days while checking out everything there is to do in Chiapas, or you’re able to spend more time relaxing and exploring, we have a list of the top things to do in San Cristóbal de las Casas.

 Watch our epic video of our 2 week trip in Mexico to get some inspiration and wanderlust